opengeogroep/AERIUS-QGIS-plugins/docs/09_configuration.md

 * https://connect.aerius.nl/api

 ### Version:
-Connect version.
+Connect server version.
 The version is displayed on the Connect swagger page.
 Just visit the Server base URL with your web browser to find it.

 ### Email:
 The email address you want to use for Connect.
-This is also your account name, and the address that will receive notifications.
+This is also your account name, and the address that will receive notifications when your calculations are completed.

 ### API Key:
-Connect API key that you will receive by email after requisting it.
-You can clicked the `Request new API key` button to ge (a new) one.
+Connect API key that you will receive by e-mail after requesting it.
+You can click the `Request new API key` button to get (a new) one.

 After receiving the new API key in your mailbox, simply copy the 32 character key to the configuration screen.